ajmalali/text-file-search-engine/README.md

 # Text File Search Engine
 Undergraduate Data Structures course project.

-This application displays all ouccurances of a search term in mulitple .txt files (248 files, to be precise).
+This application displays all ouccurances of a search term in about 250.txt files.

 ## Instructions
 Sit tight!